CJBN-TV: Newscasts and local programming

 Despite being the only full-fledged station in the area, CJBN never produced much local content.
 A full-fledged news department was not considered feasible for the station due to the market's small population.
 Instead, the stations simulcast most local news programs produced by Global-owned Winnipeg sister station CKND-DT (with the exception of that station's weekend 6 p.m. newscast).
 For many years, the station's only newscasts were two-minute segments, which were combined into a review program at the end of the week.

 In 2008, CJBN began airing a news and issues show called Points North which aired eight times per week: Monday, Wednesday and Friday evenings at 6:30 and 11:30 p.m., and weekend evenings at 6:30 p.m.
 It also aired other special programs aimed at tourists and local residents.
 In late 2011, Points North became a lifestyles show and its airtime was cut back to weekend evenings at 6:30 p.m.
 The show was later cancelled in February 2013 to make way for The Weekend Adventurer, which launched in April 2013.

 CJBN also aired a half-hour regional news program, Northwest Newsweek, which was produced in Thunder Bay by Thunder Bay Television.
-CNN anchor Ashleigh Banfield began her career at the station.
+NewsNation anchor Ashleigh Banfield began her career at the station.

 On May 20, 2016, CJBN aired its final 2-minute news update.
 This update was used to announce a new local morning program that began airing on CJBN on June 3, 2016, called Good Morning Sunset Country.
 This morning show aired on Fridays at 8:30 a.m. and covered Northwestern Ontario news as well as featured local guests.